Board roles and responsibilities

 Responsibilities:

-- Make sure your secretary and treasurer have an account on My Rotary to update membership and club data regularly
+• Make sure your secretary and treasurer have an account on My Rotary to update membership and club data regularly.
+Alternatively if you have a ClubRunner site ensure they have access and permissions to update club information.

-- Collaborate with the district governor and assistant governor on club and district matters
+• Collaborate with the District Governor and Rotary Community Leader on club and district matters

-- Communicate important information from the governor and Rotary International to
+• Communicate important information from the Governor and Rotary International to club members

-- Plan and lead interesting and relevant club meetings, and organise fun social events
+• Support the planning of interesting and relevant club meetings, and fun social events

 Adapted for Rotary International's Your Job as Club President